Print| Email

 • Restrictive covenants or non-compete agreements (if permissible in your jurisdiction) may be used as a further precaution if the risk of the employee going to work for a competitor and revealing confidential information is high.

 • A provision regarding ownership of intellectual property rights in the employment contract that provides for the assignment of all employee-created intellectual property rights to the employer throughout the term of employment.
-When in doubt, it is better to be specific and outline different situations that may occur (for example, including IP created by an employee outside of work hours but with the use of company knowledge and resources).
+When in doubt, it is better to be specific and outline different situations that may occur (for example, including intellectual property created by an employee outside of work hours but with the use of company knowledge and resources).
 Often, strict provisions will stipulate that all intellectual property created by an employee during their tenure, regardless of the specific circumstances, become the property of the employer.

 • If the employee creates any works that may be subject to copyright, it is useful to also provide for transfer of copyright to the employer.
 Copyright protection extends not only to artistic works such as music and paintings, but to more everyday developments such as website designs and marketing content.